Combustion-is-fun/Combustion-is-fun.github.io/InterestingBytes/articles/online_privacy.md

 ### Personal Computer
 Here there is no excuse! privacy options are easy to get and relatively cheap.
 All the options are Linux-based. some are simple and easy like Ubuntu or Debian, and some are fun like RasberryPi.
 With the rise in web apps, there is absolutely no need for a Windows or Apple Mac.
 Not to mention your privacy cannot afford it.

+### Offline Data storage
+There are special USB sticks and SSDs which have number pads and are already encrypted.
+They are, however, expensive and mostly used for cryptocurrency (which is another topic).
+It is possible to take a plain SSD and password encrypt a portion (or the whole thing) using Veracrypt.
+Just having external file storage is added security because your files are spread out meaning if your device becomes compromised, your files are not.